yeti-switch/doc/src/en/installation-1.10/cdr-export.rst

 Where **/tmp** is **cdr_export dir_path** from **/opt/yeti-web/config/yeti_web.yml** config file and **<WEB INTERFACE SERVER ADDRESS>** is IP address of your web interface server.

 .. warning:: Make sure you configure **allow/deny** ACL properly.
-Wrong nginx configuration could cause data leak especially if CDR server uses public IP address(we recommend using private IP for CDR db server).
+Wrong nginx configuration will cause data leak especially if CDR server uses public IP address(we recommend using private IP for CDR db server).

 Restart nginx service: